ActiveCampaign/postmark-gem/README.md

 # Postmark Gem
 [![Build Status](https://travis-ci.org/wildbit/postmark-gem.png?branch=master)](https://travis-ci.org/wildbit/postmark-gem) [![Code Climate](https://codeclimate.com/github/wildbit/postmark-gem.png)](https://codeclimate.com/github/wildbit/postmark-gem)

-This gem is an official wrapper for [Postmark HTTP API](http://postmarkapp.com).
-Use it to send emails and retrieve info about bounces.
+This gem is the official wrapper for the [Postmark HTTP API](http://postmarkapp.com).
+Postmark allows you to send your application's emails with high delivery rates, including bounce/spam processing and detailed statistics.
+In addition, Postmark can parse incoming emails which are forwarded back to your application.

 ## Install the gem